rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         > The register command can receive multiple parameters to simplify the interaction, more information can be found in the [RIF Relay Server](https://github.com/rsksmart/rif-relay-server#server-registration) documentation.

         The register process performs the following actions:
-        - Add the Relay Worker
+        - Adds the Relay Worker
-        - Register the Relay Server
+        - Registers the Relay Server

         Now the server is ready to start processing transactions and a ready message will be on the console.
     - Mainnet